 This is a 4-star hotel that provides visitors with a great cafe and restaurant, swimming pool, and perfect scenery.

 Booking: Amalia hotel

 This restaurant is almost the most popular restaurant in Olympia.
 You can enjoy grilled food and offers for vegetarians.

 This local restaurant is run by a family and is totally budget-friendly.
 It delivers food to your residence in Olympia free of charge.
 You can enjoy eating local and homemade food here.

-Here the local, fresh and organic food is prepared.
-There are choices for meat-lovers and also for vegetarians.
+Here local, fresh, and organic food are always prepared.
+There are choices for meat lovers and also for vegetarians.